ftrackhq/ftrack-connect-pipeline-definition/README.md

+# Definitions

-# Asset definition
+## Asset
-Defines what belongs to an a package and where is suitable to store and retrieve it,
+Defines what belongs to an a package and where is suitable to store and retrieve it.

     {
         "name": "<display name>",